 The redacted Ad Hoc report will be forwarded to the Dean and the Dean will be given the opportunity to respond.
 Both of the Dean's letters will then be added to the file and will remain as part of the file.
 Typically, Ad Hoc committees will be comprised of a committee Chair, one or two committee members and one non-voting department representative, although this may vary if appointed by the VPAP, PEVC or Chancellor.
-The department representative will act as a consultant during discussion but will not be present during the vote of the Ad Hoc committee and will not be given access to the report of the Ad Hoc committee.
+The department representative will act as a consultant during discussion but will not be present during the vote of the Ad Hoc committee reports will consist of the report of the Ad Hoc committee.
 Redaction of Ad Hoc committee reports will consist of the removal of the names of individual members of the committee.
 (See APM 160-20-c(4))